 To reset a tripped digital switch, press RESET next to the system with a fault.
 To reset the entire EPDM, press RESET ALL on the bottom right portion of the screen.

-If a digital switch continues to trip multiple times in one outing, it is a sign of a larger electrical issue and the boat should be taken to an authorized MasterCraft dealer for diagnosis and repair.
+If a digital switch continues to trip multiple times in one outing, it is a sign of a larger electrical issue and the boat should be taken to an authorized MasterCraft dealer.